testflows/TestFlows-WebSite/source/handbook/index.md

 # Forcing To Continue On Fail

-You can force test program to continue running if any of the tests fail irrespective of the presence of [TE] flags by using [--test-to-end] test program argument.
+You can force the test program to continue running if any of the tests fail irrespective of the presence of [TE] flags by using [--test-to-end] test program argument.